pars-linux/uludag/doc/en/package-review-process.rst

 #.
 The package that takes the necessary ACKs, is taken to package repositories,
    removed from the review directory and the bug status is changed to RESOLVED/FIXED.

+#.
+After the package is merged into Pardus Repositories and the review bug report
+   is closed, package request bug will be closed too.
+RESOLVED/FIXED solution can also be applied for this bug.
+Ideally, closing both review and request bugs at the same commit is preferred.